AdvanceHD/RandomTeamPicker/README.md

 Made as a learning project.

 # Requirements
-Requires Java 8 or above.
+Requires Java 8 or higher.

 # License
 This project is licensed under the GNU General Public License v3.0